nidhinkumar06/modbus-energymeter/README.md

 ### Configuration

-1. Once the repository is cloned to your local machine navigate to the project directory and do install the node packages using the command `npm install`
+1. Once the repository is cloned to your local machine navigate to the project directory and install the node packages using the command `npm install`
 2. Once the node packages are installed.
 Open a new terminal(project directory) and run the NodeJs application using the command `npm run start`
 3. Open another terminal(Project directory) and now we will run the telegraf with the configuration file which is available in the project directory `modbus.conf`
 4. Run the telegraf using the command `telegraf --config /home/nidhin/Desktop/modbus.conf`

 *Note*
-Makesure the path of the `modbus.conf` file  should from the project directory and not the path mentioned above i.e. `/home/nidhin/Desktop`
+Makesure the path of the `modbus.conf` file  should be the project directory path and not the path mentioned above i.e. `/home/nidhin/Desktop`

 Now you could see the telegraf running which will collect the data from the modbus and sent it to `InfluxDB`.